omniserv-me/omniserv/README.md

 - Custom logging (also into the db and in cli)
 - CI/CD pipeline (push from laptop, auto update on server)
 - Prod/Test environments, bc the server must be reliable for my fam to use
-- Maybe eeven add tester microservice to test env as part of cicd pipeline lol idk if its the best idea
+- Maybe even add tester microservice to test env as part of cicd pipeline lol idk if its the best idea
+- Add orb for netwok monitoring (bc I want to), will probably be first deployed (and first taken down if not enough memory, but it should be lightweight)

 To orchestrate all this shi docker compose should suffice, but it feels like kubernetes is just a few thoughts away